BrianGenisio/win-io/2.-Johnny-Five-on-Chakra-ARM/Readme.md

 ### Notes
 - Try to use  [this workflow](https://ms-iot.github.io/content/en-US/win10/samples/NodejsCylon.htm).
 I think it will be much more rapid than developing in Visual Studio and sending the package over every time.
 It will mount the Pi drive on the dev box, and run node from remote shell.
 - Microsoft put out an example of [using Johnny-Five on IoT](http://ms-iot.github.io/content/en-US/win10/samples/NodejsWUJ5.htm).
 I still think the above workflow is better than using Visual Studio to publish, but knowing that J5 works now on IoT is a huge plus.
 I'd still like to put it through its paces to make sure that there are no other gotchas.
+- I was successful getting Johnny-Five to get started on the Pi, but it failed during the Serial Port handshake.
+This isn't the mode I'm worried about now.
+I'd like to hit the hardware directly, so I'm not sure how necessary any further playing will be.

 ### Platforms
 - [ ] Arduino